glass-w/protein_orientation/README.md

 ## Note

 Although this script has been made available it has only been tested for biomolecular systems specific to one research project.
-As a result the code **is not guarenteed to work with all systems and / or provide the correct result**.
+As a result the code **is not guaranteed to work with all systems and / or provide the correct result**.
 Please use this code at your own risk.
 Please raise any issues you encounter and contribute if you can.

 ## Usage